hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 - the YAML marshaller can write these descriptors back as ordinary `${...}` expressions when `PlaceholderSupport` is enabled.

-The assembler must use a partial symbolic property evaluator rather than the strict runtime resolver.
+The assembler uses a partial symbolic property evaluator rather than the strict runtime resolver.
 For example:

 ```yaml